sandbox-bio/sandbox.bio/src/content/datepro-08-semantic-processing/steps/Step01.md

 curl -L -O "http://purl.obolibrary.org/obo/chebi/198/chebi_lite.owl"
 ```

-<Alert>The `curl` command here at this platform cannot download the files due to access restrictions.
-However, the same command will work just fine in your local terminal.</Alert>
+> The `curl` command here at this platform cannot download the files due to access restrictions.
+However, the same command will work just fine in your local terminal.

 The `-O` option saves the content to a local file named according to the name
 of the remote file, usually the last part of the URL.
 The equivalent long form